Savory Zucchini Kugel for Your Passover Table

 2

-In a large mixing bowl, combine the drained zucchini, chopped onion, eggs, matzo meal, salt, pepper, and garlic powder.
-Stir until all ingredients are well incorporated.
-The mixture should be moist but not overly wet.
-Let it sit for a few minutes to allow the matzo meal to absorb some moisture.
+In a large bowl, beat the eggs until well combined.
+Add the grated zucchini, chopped onion, matzo meal, olive oil, salt, and pepper.
+Stir the mixture until all ingredients are evenly incorporated.
+The mixture should be moist but not too watery.

 • 3